Zoorck/zoorck.github.io/1_about.markdown

 I've also been playing around with some JS basic skills, some AWS, docker, jekyll ;), HTML, CSS, SQL, php, and some other stuff that I'll be sharing right here in my blog and on my GitHub.

-I hope you find interesting info in my bog and guides for your personal leaning.
+I hope you find interesting info in my blog and guides for your personal leaning.
 I also expect this to be my open source lab for good inventions and also a recap of my failures.
 It's always useful to remember what went wrong at the beginning.